GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     webui_domains = # Your domain name for Web UI access (e.g., ["webui.example.com"])
     iap_access_domains = # List of domains granted for IAP access to the Web UI (e.g., ["domain:example.com"])
     ```

+    1. (Optional) By default, this repository creates a new VPC network in the same project as other resources.
+You can use an existing VPC network instead by configuring optional terraform variables.

+        ```sh
+        create_vpc_network = false # default is true
+        vpc_name = # The name of your existing vpc, (e.g., "myvpc")
+        ```

+        If using an existing VPC, you should validate that your existing vpc has firewall policies and DNS zones that enable the traffic pathways defined in [vpc.tf](enterprise-knowledge-solution/components/common-infra/terraform/vpc.tf), and grant Compute Network User on your shared VPC to the deployer service account.

 1. Review the proposed changes, and apply them: